loganvolkers/template-demo/readme.md

 # Template Demo

-This is a proof of concept for building templated dynamic components usings Stencil and `<template>` tags.
+This is a proof of concept for building templated dynamic components using Stencil and `<template>` tags.
 It is inspired by React context and [Stencil Context](https://github.com/petermikitsh/stencil-context).

 ## HTML all the way down